Absence and reintegration

 UT procedure

-After nine months of sickness absence, partial or otherwise, you will receive a letter by email from HR containing information on several topics of importance with regard toabout long-term sick leave.sickness absence.
+After nine months of sickness absence, partial or otherwise, you will receive a letter by email from HR containing information on several topics of importance about long-term sick leave.
 HR will send this letter to the private email address you have provided.
-If there is no private email address is known, on record, the letter will be sent to your work email address.
+If no private email address is known, the letter will be sent to your work email address.

-After twelve months of (partial) sick leave, partial or otherwise, you will receive a second letter informing you about the salary reduction.
+After twelve months of (partial) sick leave, you will receive a second letter informing you about the salary reduction.

-If When you are have been fully or (partially) absent sick for more than twelve months, your salary will be reduced to 70%.
+When you have been (partially) sick for more than twelve months, your salary will be reduced to 70%.
 This will only apply to the hours you are registered as sick.
 For example, if you are in the process of returning to work and have resumed your duties for 60% of your contract hours, then the reduction will apply to 40% of your salary.
-Always make sure that you provide the correct illness percentage to the HR department of the department/faculty/service so that the number of hours you work per week is correctly registered in AFAS.
+Always make sure that you provide the correct illness percentage to the HR department of the department/faculty/service so that the number of hours you work per week is correctly registered in MyHR.

 You will also receive 100% salary for the leave hours taken.
-So always make sure that you properly register your leave in AFAS.
+So always make sure that you properly register your leave in MyHR.

 • Long-term sickness absence folder